 Always use the long /dev/disk/by-id/* aliases with ZFS.
 Using the /dev/sd* device nodes directly can cause sporadic import failures, especially on systems that have more than one storage pool.

-Warning: The grub2-1.99 package currently published in the PPA for Precise does not reliably handle a 4k block size, which is ashift=12.
+Warning: The grub2-1.99 package currently published in the PPA for Precise does not reliably handle a 4k block size, which is ashift=12

 Hints:

-• # ls -la /dev/disk/by-id will list the aliases.
+# ls -la /dev/disk/by-id

-• If you are using a mirror with a separate boot partition as described above, don't forget to edit the grub.cfg file on the second HD partition so that the "root=" partition refers to that partition on the second HD also; otherwise, if you lose the first disk, you won't be able to boot from the second because the kernel will keep trying to mount the root partition from the first disk.
+.
+Remember that the version and ashift matter for any pool that GRUB must read, and that these things are difficult to change after pool creation. - If you are using a mirror with a separate boot partition as described above, don't forget to edit the grub.cfg file on the second HD partition so that the "root=" partition refers to that partition on the second HD also; otherwise, if you lose the first disk, you won't be able to boot from the second because the kernel will keep trying to mount the root partition from the first disk.

-• The pool name is arbitrary.
+- The pool name is arbitrary.
 On systems that can automatically install to ZFS, the root pool is named "rpool" by default.
 Note that system recovery is easier if you choose a unique name instead of "rpool".
 Anything except "rpool" or "tank", like the hostname, would be a good choice.

-• If you want to create a mirror but only have one disk available now you can create the mirror using a sparse file as the second member then immediately off-line it so the mirror is in degraded mode.
+- If you want to create a mirror but only have one disk available now you can create the mirror using a sparse file as the second member then immediately off-line it so the mirror is in degraded mode.
 Later you can add another drive to the spool and ZFS will automatically sync them.
 The sparse file won't take up more than a few KB so it can be bigger than your running system.
 Just make sure to off-line the sparse file before writing to the pool.

 3.2.1 Create a sparse file at least as big as the larger partition on your HDD: